 While there's usually enough going on in most landscapes to proof them against less-than-ideal weather and poor light, the seascape turns out to be rather fickle in comparison: if the conditions are off by even a little bit, all the things that made a particular scene interesting can disappear.

 Essentially, what I had found was that if you walk onto the beach at some random time you're unlikely to see all these elements just sitting there waiting for you to show up.
-You need to learn when the weather, times of day and tides combine to produce the kind of scene you want to paint.
+You need to learn how the weather, times of day and tides combine to produce the kind of scene you want to paint.

 It took me a year or two to discover that morning light at low tide on windy spring days offers the best conditions for the Seattle beaches.
 North wind seems to provide the biggest wave action at the south end of Puget Sound.
 Winds from the west and south (which are prevalent in the winter months) don't have enough sea room to generate large waves.